-Gulf Preferred Alternative 5.
-Make editorial changes to the framework procedure to reflect changes to the Council advisory committees and panels.
+South Atlantic Preferred/Gulf Preferred Alternative 5.
+Make editorial changes to the framework procedure to reflect changes to the names of the Council advisory committees and panels.
+(SA Mackerel AP Preferred) (Gulf AP Preferred)

 Discussion: The Councils currently have three different regulatory vehicles for addressing fishery management issues.
 First, they may develop a fishery management plan or plan amendment to establish management measures.
 The amendment process can take one to three years depending on the analysis needed to support the amendment actions.
 Second, the Councils may vote to request an interim or emergency rule that could remain effective for 180 days with the option to extend it for an additional 186 days.
 Interim and emergency rules are only meant as short-term management tools while permanent regulations are developed through an amendment.
 Third, the Councils may prepare a framework action based on a predetermined procedure that allows changes to specific management measures and parameters.
 Typically, framework actions take less than a year to implement, and, like plan amendments, are effective until amended.
 The current framework procedure was implemented through Amendment 18 (GMFMC and SAFMC 2011).
 The section below highlights the changes proposed in the alternatives to this action.